EwaRRPoland/EwaRRPoland/README.md

 - Precision and attention to Detail,

+- Ability to work effectively individually and in a team,

-- Communication Skills,
+- Communication skills,

+- Conflict management skills,

+- Critical and creative thinking skills,

-- Problem-Solving Skills,
+- Decision-making skills,

+- Ability to identify and solve problems,

+- Effective listening skills,

-- Analytical Thinking,
+- Organizational skills,

+- Strong analytical thinking skills,

-- Teamwork,
+- Time management skills.

-- Good work organization.

 ### Languages: